Past performances by Sound Circle include the following. Please contact us for more information.

 Requiem for Roadkill: a concert about being human (2011).
 The title work, Requiem for Roadkill, is a multi-movement soundscape created by Sound Circle.
 The entire concert was a meditation on personhood and collateral damage, in the context of the increasingly fast and technology-based pace at which we move through our days.
 The program included Boulder composer Gary Grundei’s setting of Diane diPrima’s classic Beat poem, Rant, commissioned by Sound Circle; Stephen Smith's setting of Walt Whitman’s poetry titled The Human Body (“If anything is sacred, the human body is sacred…”); Jonathan Dove's setting of the Navajo poem, “In beauty may I walk…”; and an eclectic group of songs by artists including Ysaye Barnwell, Natasha Bedingfield, Mavis Staples, Alanis Morrissette.

-Praises for the World, by Jennifer Berezan (many performances): Jennifer's vision is for this work to be a celebration that will “deeply inspire all people to join in the vital work of social activism... and to find a renewed reverence for our world.”
+Praises for the World, by Jennifer Berezan (many performances, beginning in 2006): Jennifer's vision is for this work to be a celebration that will “deeply inspire all people to join in the vital work of social activism... and to find a renewed reverence for our world.”
 She says, “we need to find ways to keep our hearts open...
 People throughout time have understood the power of ritual to focus our intentions, create community and healing, and empower us to act in awakened compassionate ways.”
 The piece is a very flexible form: a long chant with vocal and instrumental improvisation, spoken word, and dance.
 Sound Circle has performed it with many guest artists and in numerous settings.

 Sound Circle: On Bodies.... was a performance piece about bodies and body image, with original music and monologues by the singers.
 We performed it many times, 2002-2004, and the show evolved continually throughout that time.

 Sound Circle has performed collaborative concerts following the last four presidential elections:

 2016: The Quiet Work of Centuries